riya-verma27/TextUtils/README.md

 ## Technical Aspects

 ### 1. Component-Based Architecture
-The application is organized into distinct, reusable components (`Navbar`, `TextForm`, `About`, `Alert`).
+The application is organized into distinct, reusable function based components (`Navbar`, `TextForm`, `About`, `Alert`).
 This modular structure allows for easier maintenance and scalability.

 ### 2. State Management
 **useState Hook**: